christsona/Tweeter/README.md

 * [x] User can refresh tweets timeline by pulling down to refresh (i.e pull-to-refresh)

 The following **optional** features are implemented:
+* [x] User can view more tweets as they scroll with infinite pagination

 ## Video Walkthrough